 Question: What's the story on the lyric triad?
 What's it good for?

-Answer: The Lyric Triad is a tool I created to make it easy to start writing and keep coming up with ideas whenever you need them.
+Answer: The Lyric Triad is a tool I created to make it easy to start writing and keep coming up with ideas whenever I need them.

 Then, Andrea Stolpe taught me how to do object writing a little differently.
-Instead of choosing an object, choose a place and describe the sensory details and also your own internal details, or thoughts and feelings.
-Adding these extra nuances to object writing got me thinking…
+Instead of choosing an object, choose a place and describe the external sensory details plus your internal details (your thoughts and feelings).
+Adding these extra nuances to object writing got me thinking...

 I've seen that pattern before.
 Where was it?

-My Neuro-Linguistic Programming (NLP) Master Practitioner training.
-(Geek Alert!)
-I became a master practitioner in 2004.
-I used it to study peak performance for myself as well as my students and coaching clients.
-A big section of the training was on meta-programs.
-Meta-programs are patterns that you can find in your own thinking.
+My Neuro-Linguistic Programming (NLP) Master Practitioner training!
+(Geek Alert) I became an NLP Master Practitioner in 2004.
+I used it to study peak performance for myself and my students and coaching clients.
+An extensive section of the training was on meta-programs.
+Meta-programs are patterns that you can find in your thinking.

-Without going into a ton of detail, a major chunk of the meta-programs training was on “categories of experience.”
-The 3 categories are Content, Representational Systems, and Neuro-Logical Levels.
+Without going into a ton of detail, a significant chunk of the meta-programs training was on "categories of experience."
+The three categories are Content, Representational Systems, and Neuro-Logical Levels.
 In regular people terms: stuff, senses, and thoughts.

 Content is the stuff you write about.
-There’s 6 classifications of content.
-Representational Systems are your senses.
-There’s 6 of them.
-Neuro-Logical Levels are categories of thinking and, you guessed it, there are 6 of them (I explain them all with detail in the Speed Songwriting System).
+There are six classifications of content.
+Representational Systems are your senses, and there are six of them.
+Neuro-Logical Levels are categories of thinking and, you guessed it, there are six of them (I explain them all with detail in the Speed Songwriting System).

-I thought to myself, why not expand on what Pat and Andrea do.
-Instead of using just an object or just a place, I could choose from any of the 6 types of content.
+I thought to myself, why not expand on what Pat and Andrea do?
+Instead of using just an object or just a place, I can choose from any of the six types of content.
 And when I want to describe any of the six types of content, I can use all six categories of sensing and all six categories of thinking!
 How can you get blocked when all you have to do is describe something in a dozen easy ways?
 You can't!

-That’s how I came up with the idea.
-There’s a couple other amazing uses for it like lyric triad patterns, but I’ll save that for another day.
+That's how I came up with the lyric triad.
+Of course, there are other excellent uses for it, like lyric triad patterns, but I'll save that for another day.

-Bottom line, here’s what it’s good for.
-The lyric triad gives you something to write instantly and it gives your writing detail, depth, and drama, without ever being at a loss for words.
+The bottom line, here's why it solves writer's block: The lyric triad gives you something to write instantly, and it gives your writing detail, depth, and drama, without ever being at a loss for words.